Search This Blog

 Over the Pennines: A Day of 20% Pain

 Although the sun finally decided to show its face, the riding was extremely tough.
 The road to Chollerford crossed the North Pennines, with brutal 20% gradients.
+These were the kind of hills that made you question your life choices, your fitness, and occasionally your sanity.

 The road seemed determined to climb out of each valley only to plunge straight into another.
 Eventually I reached Hadrian’s Wall, which I’d always imagined marked the Scottish border.
 It doesn’t.
+This was mildly disappointing, like discovering Santa lives in a suburb.

 A fellow cyclist pointed me towards a nearby campsite used by many hikers on the Hadrian’s Wall route.
 The sheer number of long‑distance trails in Britain made me itch to trade my bike for hiking boots.